 Finally, it’s also a great idea to look for creative writing starters that promote various types of writing skills.
 Many students quickly grow accustomed to general journal writing and they may begin to develop a formulaic approach to their work.
 You can avoid this by looking for prompts that have them writing in a number of genres and answering different types of questions.

-Check out this listing of 55 Creative Writing Story Starters for kids.
+Oh, and here is a popular listing of 55 Creative Writing Story Starters for kids.
+If those do not suit your students, keep on looking until you find the prompst that do!
 With so many starters to choose from, your students are sure to find at least a few prompts that will get their creative writing juices flowing.